 "Identifying Options for a New International Climate Regime Arising from the Durban Platform for Enhanced Action"

-Authors: Ottmar Edenhofer, Christian Flachsland, Robert N. Stavins, Albert Pratt Professor of Business and Government; Member of the Board; Director, Harvard Project on Climate Agreements, Robert C. Stowe, Executive Director, Harvard Environmental Economics Program; Manager, Harvard Project on Climate Agreements
+Authors: Ottmar Edenhofer, Christian Flachsland, Robert N. Stavins, Albert Pratt Professor of Business and Government; Member of the Board; Director, Harvard Project on Climate Agreements, Robert C. Stowe, Co-Director, Harvard Project on Climate Agreements

 Belfer Center Programs or Projects: Harvard Project on Climate Agreements